godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 <a id="simplified-multiplayer-development-workflow"></a>
 ### Simplified Multiplayer Development Workflow

-With the changes in GDScript, Remote Procedure Calls (RPCs) can now be configured using the new annotations for clearer syntax and code performance is generally improved.
+With the changes in GDScript, Remote Procedure Calls (RPCs) can now be configured using the new annotations for clearer syntax, and code performance is generally improved.

 ![](/storage/blog/godot-4-0-sets-sail/13-networking-rpcs.png)